Forest Tradition of Ajahn Chah: Establishment

 The Siladhara Order is a Theravada Buddhist female monastic order established by Ajahn Sumedho at Chithurst Buddhist Monastery, England.
 In 1983, he obtained permission from the Sangha in Thailand, to give a ten-precept pabbajja to the women, making them officially recognized female renunciants trained in the Ajahn Chah lineage.
 The reasons for its establishment are due to the historical loss of the bhikkhuni (nun's) ordination in Theravada Buddhism.

 The female monastic community began in 1979, when Chithurst Monastery admitted four Western women as anagārikās.
-From 1979-1983 the women lived in a cottage a short walk from the main house, on the edge of Chithurst forest.
+From 1979 to 1983 the women lived in a cottage a short walk from the main house, on the edge of Chithurst forest.
 In 1983, Ajahn Sumedho ordained the nuns as 10 Precept sīladhārā nuns at Chithurst.
 In 1984 the order outgrew the cottage, and the nuns community moved to Amaravati.
 According to the Forest Sangha newsletter: "Some years later a small group of nuns returned to Chithurst Monastery to establish a second sīladhārā community there."